Nouman Ali Khan: Misconduct allegations and resignation from board

-In 2018, Khan was named in a report by Facing Abuse in Community Environments regarding his handling of sexual misconduct allegations against imam Zia Ul-Haq Sheikh at the Islamic Center of Irving, where Khan served as board president.
-According to the report, when a woman reported that Sheikh had sexually abused her after years of counseling, Khan "advised her to seek mental health services and also discouraged her from sharing what she experienced because it would harm Sheikh's reputation as a respected religious leader and family man."
+In 2018, a report by Facing Abuse in Community Environments found that Khan, while board president of the Islamic Center of Irving, had discouraged a woman from reporting sexual abuse by imam Zia Ul-Haq Sheikh, advising her to seek mental health services and warning that disclosure would harm Sheikh's reputation.
 Khan stepped down from the board shortly after Sheikh's resignation.